-- Trick-or-treat at homes of friends and neighbors you know never accept candy or fruit from strangers. - Supervise children when sorting and consuming candy be sure all edible items are in original packaging, and are separated from nonedible items. - Always keep medications safely stored in locked cabinets and out of reach of children.
-Some medications, which come in various colors, look similar to and can be easily mistaken for candy (e.g., ex-lax® or Advil®). - Wash hands thoroughly or use a hand sanitizer this is especially important for trips to local farms for apple and pumpkin picking or feeding and petting farm animals. - Avoid drinking fresh, unpasteurized cider, which can cause a stomachache for some. - "Bee" aware yellow jackets are often active around farms and garden centers during the warm days and cool nights of fall, especially around fallen or rotting fruit.
+• Trick-or-treat at homes of friends and neighbors you know - never accept candy or fruit from strangers.

+- Supervise children when sorting and consuming candy be sure all edible items are in original packaging, and are separated from nonedible items. - Always keep medications safely stored in locked cabinets and out of reach of children.
+Some medications, which come in various colors, look similar to and can be easily mistaken for candy. - Wash hands thoroughly or use a hand sanitizer this is especially important for trips to local farms for apple and pumpkin picking or feeding and petting farm animals. - Avoid drinking fresh, unpasteurized cider. - "Bee" aware yellow jackets are often active around farms and garden centers during the warm days and cool nights of fall, especially around fallen or rotting fruit.
 Those with sensitivity to stings should carry an antihistamine or bee sting therapy.